ContinualAI/avalanche/README.md

 conda activate avalanche-env
 ```

-Than you can use it as follows:
+Then you can use it as follows:

 ```python
 from avalanche.benchmarks import CMNIST